rust-lang/rust-wiki-backup/Meeting-weekly-2013-03-05.md

 ## TotalOrd, Ord

-- P: strcat introduced TotalOrd likes Haskell's Ord
+- P: strcat introduced TotalOrd like Haskell's Ord
 - P: I think we should rename TotalOrd to Ord and rename Ord to Cmp
 - P: Where Cmp is used for partial equality and the < opeator etc
 - P: Usually Ord is the one you want anyhow